ADACS-Australia/KLuken_HPC_training_2022B/_episodes/04_ParallelComputing.md

 ### Domain or Data based parallelism
 Consider an task that reads a data array, transforms it, and then writes it out again.
-The simplest implementation of such a task can be represented as follows, where `f(x)` represents the transform:
+The simplest implementation of such a task can be represented as follows, where `f(x)` represents the transform, and we iterate over all the data in order:
 ![SISD]({{page.root}}{% link fig/SISD.png %})
 In this example we have one compute unit doing all the work.